 “To be empowered increases first-time parents’ chances for a positive birth experience.”

 Research shows that being given genuine choices in health care improves satisfaction with birth and reduces traumatic experiences.
 Midwifery care strives to give you choice and responsibility for yourself and your growing baby.

 At home, you get to choose every part of your care, ranging from which lab tests to do, which treatments you will receive, and how you will labor and give birth.
 Most hospital providers, such as obstetricians and hospital-based nurse midwives, operate under the restrictions of hospital protocols, insurance companies, and lack of education about nutrition and alternative treatments.
 This results in less freedom of choice for you.

 For example, if you test positive for Group Beta Strep, at the hospital you will be only given one option: IV antibiotics during labor.
 Many midwives, on the other hand, will share with you the benefits and risks of different types of treatment and advise based your risk factors and your preferences.
-You may be given the choices of herbal treatment and re-test, an antiseptic vaginal wash during labor, no treatment, or antibiotics during labor, which is considered the medical standard of care.
+You may be given the choices of natural treatment and re-test, no treatment, or antibiotics during labor, which is considered the medical standard of care.

 You and your baby are less likely to get an infection at home.

 You are more likely to successfully breastfeed: in the United States, non-breastfed babies had a 25% higher mortality rate than breastfed babies.

 For a low risk mother and baby, out of hospital birth has proven to be as safe as hospital birth, with fewer interventions.
 “Planned home birth for low risk women in North America using certified professional midwives was associated with lower rates of medical intervention but similar intrapartum and neonatal mortality to that of low risk hospital births in the United States.”